opencast/annotation-tool/documentation/Supported-browsers.md

-The annotations tool supports the following browsers (given version or more recent):
-* Firefox 3.6
-* Internet Explorer 9
-* Safari 5
-* Chrome 14
+The annotation tool is currently only regularly tested in modern Versions of Chrome.
+Please keep your and your clients' browsers up to date, for the sake of security, stability, performance and last but not least to help developers make better web apps!

-Mobile browsers on iOS or Android platforms are not supported.
+Mobile browsers on iOS or Android platforms are specifically not supported at all.